-On March 28, 2021, the bank approved the CSC's request for the refinancing of outstanding loan obligations of CSC for a total of P1.8 billion, including unpaid interest.
+On March 28, 2021, DBP approved the CSC's request for the refinancing of outstanding loan obligations of CSC for a total of P1.8 billion, including unpaid interest.
 The principal payments begin on the third anniversary with annual interest rate of 6.50%.
 No gain/loss on loan restructuring is recognized as there is no substantial modification of terms under PFRS 9.

-A certain vessel of CSC and SGFI with net carrying amount of P2,066.0 million and P2,065.0 as of March 31, 2022 and December 31, 2021, respectively, was used as collateral to secure the payment of these loans (see Note 9).
+Certain vessels of CSC and SGFI with net carrying amount of P2,823.0 million and P2,823.5 as of March 31, 2023 and December 31, 2022, respectively, was used as collateral to secure the payment of these loans (see Note 9).
+Certain trade receivables amounting to P35.0 million and P30.3 million as of March 31, 2023 and December 31, 2022, respectively, were assigned to secure the payment of these interest-bearing loans (see Note 5).